 Loss Of A Tooth

-Take a look at your cat’s lips and you’ll notice that it is pulled quite tightly to its face.
-The crown of the canines will push your cat’s lip slightly outward which allows the upper and lower canines to slide past each other without issues when the mouth closes.
+Look at your cat’s lips and you’ll notice that they are pulled quite tightly to its face.
+The crown (or tip) of the canines (or fangs) will push your cat’s lip slightly outward, allowing the upper and lower canines to slide past each other without issues when the mouth closes.

 If your cat is missing one of its canines, there is a tendency for the lip to sink inwards.
-When your cat closes its mouth, it will cause the opposing canine to poke or traumatize the lip.
+When your cat closes its mouth, it will cause the opposing canine to poke or traumatize the lip resulting in redness and ulceration.

 This can cause some bleeding to your cat’s lip and cause it to leave tiny blood spots around the house.